 Overall, Revel users rate the system well.
 Positive reviews give the system’s visual interface high marks for ease of use.
 Many also note the robust back-end reporting.
 Critical reviews mention that the system can take some time to learn.
 Some also note feeling shuffled between multiple reps when they reach out to service and support.

 A POS with integrated online order functions can help pizzerias and other delivery-heavy restaurants stay on pace with growing customer demand for delivery.
-A great pizza and delivery POS system seamlessly integrates online orders directly into the in-house order stream, manages drivers, updates menus, and retains customer information.
+A great delivery POS system seamlessly integrates online orders directly into the in-house order stream, manages drivers, updates menus, and retains customer information.
 The best systems help restaurants grow profitability by offering customer-facing apps and deep-level reporting insights.